viamrobotics/docs/docs/how-tos/create-custom-training-scripts.md

 platformarea: ["ml"]
 level: "Advanced"
 date: "2024-08-29"
-# updated: ""  # When the tutorial was last entirely checked
+updated: "2024-10-20" # When the tutorial was last entirely checked
 cost: "0"
 ---

-You can create your own custom Python training script that trains ML models to your specifications using the Machine Learning framework of your choice (PyTorch, Tensorflow, TFLite, ONNX, or any other framework).
+You can create your own custom Python training script that trains ML models to your specifications using PyTorch, Tensorflow, TFLite, ONNX, or any other Machine Learning framework.
-Once added to the [Viam Registry](https://app.viam.com/registry?type=Training+Script), you can use the training script to build ML models based on your datasets.
+Once you upload your training script to the [Viam Registry](https://app.viam.com/registry?type=Training+Script), you can use it to build ML models in the Viam Cloud based on your datasets.

 {{< alert title="In this page" color="tip" >}}